What You Do Here, You Can Probably Do Overseas

 If the referenced person seems worthwhile, you should send a cover letter and resume informing her/him of your goals and requesting an informational interview.
 If that person doesn’t feel responsible for giving you the job, the meeting will probably be more productive.

-Real jobs frequently start with internships.
+Real jobs frequently start with internships (see the Internships Abroad section of this site).
 One frequently tried avenue to overseas employment is to look up companies that have operations in the target country and send resumes to their personnel departments.
 However, the likelihood of this even leading to an interview is small.
 It is worthwhile, however, to learn all you can about business activity in your target country and to bring along a list of companies to contact upon arrival.
-(See Krannich and Krannich, International Jobs Directory, Impact Publications, under Key Publishers.)
+Going Global offers such detailed information, by country, for a fee.

 Another route is to take a job in any capacity with a multinational corporation in the U.S. and try to work your way into an international slot from the inside.
 Many large companies fill overseas positions from within the organization, but there is no guarantee you will be moved abroad.